Why Is Responsive Web Design Important?

-To test website for responsiveness, right-click and select Inspect (Shortcut: Ctrl + Shift + J in Windows).
+To test on mobile devices for responsiveness, right-click and select Inspect (Shortcut: Ctrl + Shift + J in Windows).
 It will open the developer tools panel.

 In the below responsive design example, resize the window size by expanding and shrinking with this icon.

 The top panel will display the screen size as you rescale the size.
 It can be used to identify the responsive design.

 As mentioned earlier, responsiveness is much more than rescaling.
 What if the buttons shrink to the extent that you cannot invoke the click event.
 Since there are a plethora of devices available in the market, it is recommended to use an expert tool to judge the responsiveness of the website.

 LT Browser, a mobile friendly checker tool lets you test website for responsiveness across 50+ device viewports (including mobiles, tablets, desktops, and laptops).
 You can also test your website on custom viewports using LT Browser.